yugabyte/ybu/TFE/YBU-58/ybu-58.md

 There are a total of 21 sample workloads that can be run from the `yugabytedb/yb-sample-apps` docker image.
 For a full description, visit the [GitHub repo for yb-sample-apps](https://github.com/yugabyte/yb-sample-apps).
 Note that in addition to PostgreSQL; Cassandra and Redis workloads are also available.

-> **Important:** The proceeding docker command does not contain the flags necessary to authenticate into a password protected database and the TLS certification for in transit or at rest encryption.
-For these instructions for TLS certificates, review the official [Yugabyte docs on Self-Signed TLS Certificates](https://docs.yugabyte.com/latest/yugabyte-platform/security/enable-encryption-in-transit/#:~:text=Yugabyte%20Platform%20allows%20you%20to,APIs%20for%20YSQL%20and%20YCQL.)
-[For database authentication, review the official Yugabyte docs on enabling user authentication.](https://docs.yugabyte.com/latest/secure/enable-authentication/)

 ### Verify Workload is Running in the Universe

-In the last step we ran a YSQL workload on our Yugabyte Universe.
-In this step, we will verify if the workload is running as review the metrics tool.
+In the last step, you ran a YSQL workload on our Yugabyte Universe.
+In this step, you will verify the workload is running and review the metrics tools.

-Navigate back to the Yugabyte Admin Console and select the Universe that contains the workload.
-On the "Overview" screen, if you scroll down the page, you can see that there is activity in the Read/Write window.
+Navigate back to the Yugabyte Platform Console and select the Universe that contains the workload.
+On the Universe details page in the "Overview" tab, you can see activity in the "Read/Write" window.

 Select the "Tables" tab to see that a table has been created in the Universe, `postgresqlkeyvalue`.
-Review the Health and Metrics tabs to measure the performance of Yugabyte.
+Review the "Health" and "Metrics" tabs to measure the performance of Yugabyte.

 ## Reflection

-The purpose of this lab was to demonstrate how to perform a YSQL workload on the database in a Yugabyte Universe.
+The purpose of this lab was to demonstrate how to execute a YSQL workload on the three node multi-zone Universe.

 Multiple workloads can now to added to the Universe to benchmark performance as well as demonstrate resiliency in case of resource failures and how to remove/add nodes for high availability.